coreinfrastructure/best-practices-badge/background.md

 oddities, communication, releases, history, licensing, and documentation.
 Examples of causes for fail points are:

--   Source Control: There is no publicly available source control (e.g. cvs, svn, bzr, git) \[ +10 points of FAIL \]
+-   Source Control: There is no publicly available source control (e.g., cvs, svn, bzr, git) \[ +10 points of FAIL \]

 -   Building from source: There is no documentation on how to build from